 Interest on held-to-maturity investments is included in the consolidated income statement and reported as 'Interest and similar income'.
-In the case of an impairment, the impairment loss is reported as a deduction from the carrying value of the investment and recognised in the consolidated income statement as 'Net gains/ (losses) on investment securities'.
+In the case of an impairment, the impairment loss is reported as a deduction from the carrying value of the investment and recognised in the consolidated income statement as 'Net impairment loss on financial assets'.